-You are currently viewing Food Hygiene Inspections Are Changing – Find Out What To Expect in 2023
+You are currently viewing Food Hygiene Inspections Frequencies Are Changing – What To Expect

-Food Hygiene Inspections Are Changing – Find Out What To Expect in 2023
+Food Hygiene Inspections Frequencies Are Changing – What To Expect

-Food hygiene inspections are undertaken by an EHO (Environmental Health Officer).
-When deciding on the frequency of inspections an EHO must take account of the Food Law Code of Practice (also know as the Code).
-The Food Standards Agency has recently revised the Code for England & Northern Ireland.
+Food hygiene inspections are changing.
+Do you know what to expect and how this could impact your business?
+Hygiene inspections are undertaken by EHO (Environmental Health Officers).
+When deciding on the frequency of inspections the EHO must take account of the Food Law Code of Practice (also know as the Code).
+The Food Standards Agency recently revised the Code for England & Northern Ireland.
 Steps are currently underway to revise the Food Law Code for Wales .

-This article considers how often food hygiene inspections are undertaken, and the impact the revised Food Law Code of Practice will have on the food hygiene inspection frequency for food businesses across the UK.
+This article considers how often food hygiene inspections are currently undertaken.
+It also considers the impact the revised Food Law Code of Practice will have on food hygiene inspection frequencies for UK food businesses.

 Who Carries Out Food Hygiene Inspections?